yewang/besogo/README.md

 - `sgf` sets the URL (from same domain or server with CORS enabled) of the SGF file to load.
 If an URL is provided, BesoGo ignores the text within the div.
 - `size` sets the size of the empty board loaded if no SGF text or URL is provided.
 Square sizes can be specified by a single number (e.g., "19", "13") and rectangular sizes are specified by two numbers separated by a colon (e.g., "9:15").
 Sizes from "1:1" to "52:52" are supported.
+- `realstones` sets board rendering to use realistic stone images if set to a truthy value.
+Otherwise, defaults to flat SVG stones.
+- `shadows` selects whether shadows will be added beneath the stones.
+If omitted or set to `auto`, shadows will be added for realistic stones, but not for SVG stones.
+If set to `off`, shadows will not be added.
+If set to any other truthy value, shadows will always be added.
 - `coord` sets the initial coordinate system, which is by default `none`, and can be choosen from the following options:
    - `none` no coordinate labels
    - `western` chess-style coordinates using numbers and letters